-If you’re wondering how to get to the Dolomites that you first need to understand that the area is best explored by car.
+If you’re wondering how to get to the Dolomites then you first need to understand that the area is best explored by car.
 It can be reached by car from Venice in 2 hours, and from Milan in 4 hours.
 I recommend renting a car and planning a road trip through the Dolomites for the best experience.

 The first thing to know about renting a car in Italy for a trip to the Dolomites is that the majority cars for rent in Italy are manual transmission.
 If you are going to need an automatic car then expect to pay significantly more.
 It is also important to rent automatic cars as far in advance as possible, especially for the high season.

 Additionally, it is mandatory to purchase car renters insurance and to be in possession of an International Driver’s Permit (IDP) when driving in Italy.
 You can register for an IDP online for as little as $25 USD.
 Car renters insurance can be purchased directly through the rental company.
 Some United States credit cards offer primary coverage auto insurance (such as the Chase Sapphire cards), however it is important that you double check with your bank.